a-laine/empire-gui/README.md

 # GUI for the famous Empire game
-This project is linked with the [DeepLearningGame_TensorFlow](https://github.com/vchatela/DeepLearningGame_TensorFlow) implementation for a DeepLearning IA.
+This project is linked with the [DeepLearningGame_TensorFlow](https://github.com/vchatela/DeepLearningGame_TensorFlow) implementation for a DeepLearning AI.

 ## The Interface
 ![GUI](http://s32.postimg.org/fsefwf0p1/gui.png)